Imagine you’re at a party, looking sharp as hell, chatting with friends, and enjoying your cocktail.

 Again, directly in the bottle.

 I feel like you have more flexibility here, depending on your taste.
-I added 32 dashes and felt the cocktail was well-balanced.
+I added and felt the cocktail was well-balanced.
 Start with at least 28, have a taste, and you can always add more if needed.

 Done!
 Now, comes the important part: Drinking it.